5 Things You Can Do With Your Tax Refund

 If your emergency fund is in order, here are five other ways you could put your tax refund to good use.

 Good to know: Keep in mind that IRS contribution limits and rules are subject to change.
-Always visit IRS.gov or check with a tax professional for the most up-to-date information.
+Always visit IRS.gov or check in with a tax professional for the most up-to-date information.

 CDs are a good way to boost your savings because they typically offer higher interest rates than a traditional savings account.
 There are also different CD strategies (e.g., CD ladder and CD barbell) that you can use to give yourself a little more flexibility when it comes to accessing your money.